How do periodic tenancies work?

 How do you create a periodic tenancy?

-An assured shorthold tenancy agreement will often convert into a periodic tenancy after the initial term of the tenancy ends but this is not a formal requirement.
-Alternatively, the assured shorthold tenancy agreement can be a fixed term agreement which means the tenancy will not convert into a periodic tenancy.
+It is often the case that an assured shorthold tenancy runs into a periodic tenancy after the initial term of the tenancy ends but this is not a formal requirement.
+This means that after the fixed term ends, the tenancy will become a rolling periodic tenancy unless the tenant and landlord agree to enter into a new fixed term.
+Alternatively, the assured shorthold tenancy agreement can be a fixed term agreement which means the tenancy will not convert into a periodic tenancy and the tenant will need to vacate the property on the end date.
 There is no minimum duration for the initial fixed period but is usually 6 or 12 months.

 The tenants’ deposits should remain protected in a tenancy deposit protection scheme until the end of the tenancy, whether it is fixed term or periodic.